 Restrict the consumption of caffeinated drinks during pregnancy to about 200 milligrams per day.
 That’s the equivalent of two to three cups of coffee.

-High caffeine intake can contribute to low birth weight for your baby (source).
+High caffeine intake can contribute to low birth weight for your baby (25).
+Consuming more than 200 mg of caffeine per day can double your miscarriage risk (26).
 Another consideration is that your unborn baby can’t process caffeine as quickly as you can.
-Just like any other drug, it could build up in their system (source).
+Just like any other drug, it could build up in their system (27).

 4. Control the Cravings for Junk Food

-Overeating this type of food can leave you at risk of developing diabetes, and can also contribute to problems for your child later on in life (source).
+Overeating this type of food can leave you at risk of developing diabetes, and can also contribute to problems for your child later on in life (29).